Conflict-free Cooperation Method for Connected and Automated Vehicles at Unsignalized Intersections: Graph-based Modeling and Optimality Analysis: Methodology

 We propose the iDFST method in Algorithm~\ref{algo:DFST:1} and~\ref{algo:DFST:2} to generate a DFST.
 For each node $ i $, we first find all its parent nodes in $ \mathcal{G}_{N+1} $ in Lines~\ref{algo:DFST:1:Parent1} and~\ref{algo:DFST:1:Parent2} of Algorithm~\ref{algo:DFST:1}.
 Note that both the original DFST method and iDFST method are based on the FIFO principle.
 Even though there are bidirectional edges in the CDG, the passing order is decided according to the arrival sequence of the CAVs.
 Thus, the larger-index CAVs should not be considered in the passing-order optimization process of the smaller-index CAVs.
 This also implies that only the smaller-index CAVs are selected as the parent node candidates, corresponding to the conflict definition in~\eqref{equ:ElementRelationship}.

 Then, in Line~\ref{algo:DFST:1:2} of Algorithm~\ref{algo:DFST:1},~\ie, Algorithm~\ref{algo:DFST:2}, we treat the conflict types differently.
-If the parent node $ j $ is in the diverging or reachability conflict set of CAV $ i $, \ie, $ j \in \mathcal{D}_i \cup \mathcal{R}_i $, $ i $ cannot surpass $ j $ because of the overtaking restriction or acceleration limitation.
-In this case, we find the largest depth $ l_{u} $ of the unidirectional edge parents, because the target depth of CAV $ i $ should not surpass that of any of these CAVs.
-In other cases, the parent node $ j $ is in the crossing conflict set $ \mathcal{C}_i $ or converging set $ \mathcal{V}_i $ of CAV $ i $.
+If the parent node $ j $ is in the diverging or reachability conflict set of CAV $ i $, \ie, $ j \in \mathcal{D}_i \cup \mathcal{R}_i $, $ i $ cannot surpass $ j $ because of the overtaking restriction or acceleration limitation. {The target depth of CAV $ i $ should not surpass the depth of the CAVs in $ \mathcal{D}_i $ or $ \mathcal{R}_i $,~\ie, the largest depth $ l_{u} $ of the unidirectional edge parents.} In other cases, the parent node $ j $ is in the crossing conflict set $ \mathcal{C}_i $ or converging set $ \mathcal{V}_i $ of CAV $ i $.
 It means CAVs $ i $ and $ j $ cannot arrive at the intersection simultaneously, but their arrival order can be exchanged.
 Either CAV $ i $ or CAV $ j $ can pass the intersection first; therefore, we find the union depth set of the crossing conflict parents $ L_{b} $.
 To find the optimal parent $ k $, we should select the proper depth of CAV $ i $.
 Because the depth of the parent $ k $ is $ d_k $, the depth of CAV $ i $ is $ d_{k}+1 $.
 As mentioned before, $ d_{k}+1 $ should be neither smaller than $ l_{u} $ nor have an intersection with the set $ L_{b} $.
 Considering traffic efficiency, the depth $ d_{k} $ should be as small as possible, as shown in Line~\ref{algo:DFST:2:1} in Algorithm~\ref{algo:DFST:2}.
 The application of the iDFST method in Example~\ref{exp:1} is shown in Table~\ref{tab:iDFST} and the output iDFST is plotted in Fig.~\ref{fig:SpanngTree_Optimized}.

+We promote the proposition~\ref{Pro:DFST2iDFST:EachStep} to show the depth characteristics of the two algorithms. \begin{proposition} In deciding layer for each node, the iDFST method always arranges the node at the same or smaller depth compared to DFST method. \end{proposition}